Skip to main content

 Integrations

-• Optional checkbox to automatically unsync attendee event list 30 days after event ends.
+• Automatically unsync the attendee list 30 days after the event ends

 Event Display Options